 Applying for government grants is a notoriously lengthy, arduous process.
 It can be such a Sisyphean battle, in fact, that many small business owners hire expert help.
 Whether you go it alone or bring on a grant writing expert, you should follow the below steps as laid out by Grants.gov.

 - Learn: Spend time at the Grants Learning Center to get a read on what is out there.

 - Check: Many grants have strict eligibility requirements, so make sure you qualify before applying.

-- Register: To apply for any of the available grants, you'll need to create an account and apply using the Workspace feature.
+- Register: To apply for any of the available grants, you must create an account and apply using the Workspace feature.

-- Apply: If you find a grant that is the right fit for your business and you think you have a reasonable chance of acceptance, then apply with your Workspace account.
+- Apply: If you find a grant that is the right fit for your business and you think you have a reasonable chance of qualifying, then apply with your Workspace account.

 - Track: Once you’ve applied with your Workspace account, you’ll be assigned a tracking number, which you’ll use to follow up on your status.